 The pilot valve actuates the head unloader mechanism to provide a means of stopping or starting the compression of air by the compressor without stopping or starting the electric motor.

-As this was an oil-less reciprocating air compressor manual, it evidently misses out a few steps that oil-lubricated reciprocating air compressors would include.
+As this was an oil-less reciprocating air compressor manual, it evidently missed out on a few steps that oil-lubricated reciprocating air compressors would include.
 Therefore, here is a list of some additional measures you could take:

 - Check for oil leaks.
 (Daily)